Critical-Infrastructure-Systems-Lab/PowNet/README.md

 In addition, each release of PowNet is achieved on Zenodo with a DOI, that can be found here [![DOI](https://zenodo.org/badge/211224999.svg)](https://zenodo.org/badge/latestdoi/211224999).

+# Contact
+For questions and feedback related to PowNet, please send an email to afm.chowdhury@uon.edu.au (AFM Kamal Chowdhury) or stefano_galelli@sutd.edu.sg (Stefano Galelli).

 # Acknowledgment
 PowNet development is supported by Singapore's Ministry of Education (MoE) through the Tier 2 project “Linking water availability to hydropower supply – an engineering systems approach” (Award No. MOE2017-T2-1-143).